 Effective January 1, 2017, all Public Records request for the Town of Freetown must be submitted to the Master Records Access Officer (Town Clerk) who will record all requests made and then forward the requests to the Record Access Clerks to process.

 Below is a Public Records Request Form and a few helpful Public Record links.
-All written request forms can be submitted, By mail to: Town of Freetown, Jacqueline A. Brown, Town Clerk/MRAO, P O Box 438, Assonet, MA, 02702, or In person to: Jacqueline A. Brown, Town Clerk/MRAO, 3 North Main St, Assonet, MA, 02702, or By Email to: firstname.lastname@example.org Oral records requests can be made at the Office of the Town Clerk , 3 North Main St., Assonet, MA, 02702, Monday-Thursday 8AM-4PM and Friday 8AM-12Noon.
+All written request forms can be submitted by mail to: Town of Freetown, Jacqueline A. Brown, Town Clerk/MRAO, PO Box 438, Assonet, MA, 02702, in person to: Jacqueline A. Brown, Town Clerk/MRAO, 3 North Main St, Assonet, MA, 02702, or by email to: email@example.com.
+Oral records requests can be made at the Office of the Town Clerk , 3 North Main St., Assonet, MA, 02702, Monday-Thursday 8AM-4PM and Friday 8AM-12Noon.
 Oral requests for public records will not be accepted by phone.

 Please contact the Town Clerk/MRAO with any questions regarding the process at 508-644-2201 ext 2.